MCT-master/mct-master.github.io/_posts/2020-18-10-Plunged-Into-Chaos.md

 <figcaption><strong>figure 2: Blah Blah Blah, Science</strong></figcaption>
 </figure>

 Fig. 3 shows the mounting of the volume sensor.
 It’s a very sensitive little beast, but with practice the player can control onsets, volume swells and tremolo-like effects, at least until it breaks, which it most likely will.
-To avoid this, I strapped it down with zip-ties with the zeal of a cartoon villain tying a damsel to the railway tracks.
+To avoid this, I zip-tied it down with the zeal of a cartoon villain tying a damsel to the railway tracks.
 Done.

 <figure align="middle">
 <img src="/assets/image/2020_10_18_paulgk_Mounting_A_FSR.jpeg" width="80%"/>